0xba1/receipts/README.md

 # Receipts

-Can't seem to find your receipts when you need them?
-With `Receipts` you can use them on the go on any device.
+Always losing your receipts, can't seem to find them when you need them?
+With `Receipts`, save your receipts and access them on the go, on any device!

 - Available in English, French, Spanish and Chinese (Using Flutter Localization)